harryahlas/GAN-tests/spleeter_info.md

 # Successful Spleeter Train
-With not so great results but it functions.
+Was working with not so great results but it did function.
+After adding additional train/test data something is breaking.
+[ ] need to fix above.
+My guess is it is one of these: durations are incorrect somewhere some other error on the csv files the wrong wav files are there. not sure how to solve that without reuploading everything.

 *spleeter.ipynb* works.
 These are the steps as I recall.
 It started with demucs but moved to spleeter after I was unable to train demucs on new data.
 1. Create samples using *spleeter_samples.py*.
 Note there is a better file called *spleeter_more_samples.py*